Kharlos/Modular-App-MVVM-example/README.md

 # Modular-App-MVVM-example

-Modular app with MVVM
+Modular app using MVVM

-This repository demonstrates a clearly defined, hierarchical layered architecure consisting of
+This repository demonstrates a clearly defined, hierarchical layered architecture consisting of

 - One App module
 - Some feature library, represented in Feature modules, works like an independily anothers, has